stephabauva/full_stack_python_javascript/README.md

 in HomePage, add the Router and the different routes and which components they refer to inside the swith statements
 Note: <Route exact path='/'> -> if you don't put 'exact', any path that start with a '/' (i.e. /join, /create) will lead to the homepage.
 To recap the process:
--> the browser checks the list of urls of teh project and see that anything different from admin or api leads to frontend/urls
+-> the browser checks the list of urls of them project and see that anything different from admin or api leads to frontend/urls
 -> frontend/urls.py imports function 'index' from frontend/views.py,
 -> 'index' renders index.html,
 -> index.html loads static as well as main.js that holds all of our React code (bundled javascript),